fabiofortkamp/secondlaw/README.md

 ### Bash projects

 I use [my fork](https://github.com/fabiofortkamp/prm) of the [`prm` package](https://github.com/eivind88/prm).
 In `secondlaw.sh`, I defined two possible locations for the configuration files for this package, based on the operating system (the `prm-data-*` directories).
-I've also included some example of projects I use.
 Check the repo page for more details.